CasperN/flagship/README.md

 is attached to the flag argument.

 ### TODO
-* Pass enum arguments to `main` as instances of the enum rather than as strings
 * Document `init_objects_from_commandline`
 * Design a way to facilitate multiple entrance with mutually exclusive flags
 * Reveal more argparse features like metavar, short flags